 Diarrhea usually clears up quickly without treatment.
-To help you cope with your signs and symptoms until the diarrhea goes away, try to:
+To help you cope with your symptoms until the diarrhea goes away, try to do the following:

 - Add semisolid and low-fiber foods gradually as your bowel movements return to normal.
 Try soda crackers, toast, eggs, rice or chicken.

-Ask about anti-diarrheal medications.
-Over-the-counter (OTC) anti-diarrheal medications, such as loperamide and bismuth subsalicylate, might help reduce the number of watery bowel movements and control severe symptoms.
+Ask about anti-diarrheal medicines.
+Nonprescription anti-diarrheal medicines, such as loperamide and bismuth subsalicylate, might help reduce the number of watery bowel movements and control severe symptoms.

 Preparing for an appointment

-You might start by seeing your primary care practitioner.
-If you have persistent diarrhea, you may be referred to a doctor who specializes in the digestive system (gastroenterologist).
+You might start by seeing a member of your primary health care team.
+If you have persistent diarrhea, you may be referred to a doctor who specializes in the digestive system, called a gastroenterologist.

 Here's some information to help you get ready for your appointment.

 When you make the appointment, ask if there's anything you need to do in advance, such as fast before certain tests.
 Make a list of:

 - Your symptoms, including when they began and any that may seem unrelated to the reason for which you scheduled the appointment.